 Apple™ branded ac adapters and lightning cables regulate the voltage as well as current to a level that protects your school owned iPad and prevents it from causing damage to the logic board.

 Charging your iPad using a third party charger or generic car charger, often found in gas stations, that do not regulate larger variables in voltage or current can damage the U2 IC and can leave you with a seemingly dead iPad.
+Having the iPad connected to a 3rd party car charger before the car is started can cause damage to the USB Tristar charging chip.
+When the car is started it can send more voltage than required, thus causing a surge of power.

 Some symptoms of an iPad that has a faulty U2 IC are: